PythonSpring/pyspring-docs/docs/index.md

 - **Framework Modules**: **PySpring** allows the integration of additional framework modules to extend the functionality of the application.
 Modules can provide additional routes, middlewares, or any other custom functionality required by the application.

 - **Builtin FastAPI Integration**: **PySpring** integrates with `FastAPI`, a modern, fast (high-performance), web framework for building APIs with Python.
 It leverages FastAPI's features for routing, request handling, and server configuration.

+- **OpenAPI Generation**: Since **PySpring** leverages `FastAPI`, it automatically generates [OpenAPI](https://fastapi.tiangolo.com/features/#based-on-open-standards) documentation for the application.
+The API routes, endpoints, and data models are used to create interactive, self-updating OpenAPI documentation, which can be easily accessed via FastAPI's built-in web interface.

+- **Type-Safety**: The framework is type-safe when used properly.
+All dependency injection (DI) is determined based on Python type hints, ensuring that dependencies are injected in a consistent and reliable manner.
+This feature enables better development practices by reducing runtime errors and improving code clarity.

 ### Getting Started
 To get started with **PySpring**, follow these steps: